spatie/laravel-activitylog/docs/installation-and-setup.md

 return [

     /*
-     * If set to false, no activities will be saved to the database.
+     * When set to false, no activities will be saved to database.
      */
     'enabled' => env('ACTIVITY_LOGGER_ENABLED', true),

-    /*
+    /**
-     * When the clean-command is executed, all recording activities older than
+     * When running the clean-command all recording activities older than
      * the number of days specified here will be deleted.
      */
     'delete_records_older_than_days' => 365,

-    /*
-     * If no log name is passed to the activity() helper
+    /**
+     * When not specifying a log name when logging activity
-     * we use this default log name.
+     * we'll using this log name.
      */
     'default_log_name' => 'default',

-    /*
+    /**
      * You can specify an auth driver here that gets user models.
-     * If this is null we'll use the default Laravel auth driver.
+     * When this is null we'll use the default Laravel auth driver.
      */
     'default_auth_driver' => null,

-    /*
+    /**
-     * If set to true, the subject returns soft deleted models.
+     * When set to true, the subject returns soft deleted models.
      */
      'subject_returns_soft_deleted_models' => false,

-    /*
+    /**
      * This model will be used to log activity.
+The only requirement is that
-     * It should be implements the Spatie\Activitylog\Contracts\Activity interface
+     * it should be or extend the Spatie\Activitylog\Models\Activity model.
-     * and extend Illuminate\Database\Eloquent\Model.
      */
     'activity_model' => \Spatie\Activitylog\Models\Activity::class,

-    /*
-     * This is the name of the table that will be created by the migration and
-     * used by the Activity model shipped with this package.
-     */
-    'table_name' => 'activity_log',
 ];
 ```